Actipro/Avalonia-Controls/Documentation/topics/themes/native-control-themes.md

 - [ToggleSwitchBase](xref:@ActiproUIRoot.Themes.ControlThemeKind.ToggleSwitchBase) - Base control theme used by several others.
 - [ToggleSwitchOutline](xref:@ActiproUIRoot.Themes.ControlThemeKind.ToggleSwitchOutline) (`theme-outline`) - Has an outline appearance.
 - [ToggleSwitchSolid](xref:@ActiproUIRoot.Themes.ControlThemeKind.ToggleSwitchSolid) (`theme-solid`) - Has a solid appearance.

+Set the [ThemeProperties](xref:@ActiproUIRoot.Themes.ThemeProperties).[ToggleSwitchHasFarAffinityProperty](xref:@ActiproUIRoot.Themes.ThemeProperties.ToggleSwitchHasFarAffinityProperty) attached property on a `ToggleSwitch` to `true` to arrange the knob/track on the right side of the control instead of the left side (assuming left-to-right culture).
+See the [Theme Definitions](theme-definitions.md) topic for details on how to change the global default.

 ### Tab Controls